TechnoTecna/rot13-closure/README.md

 $ stack install
 ```

-The should then be available in your `PATH`.
+It should then be available in your `PATH`.